-A key element in the determination for any action is the perception of the marsh owner/manager as to the present-day condition of the marsh, and what, if any restoration plans may have been considered for the marsh.
+A key element in the determination for any action is the perception of the marsh owner/manager as to the present-day condition of the marsh, and what, if any, restoration plans may have been considered for the marsh.
 Those marsh managers who are generally satisfied with the present condition of the marsh, and who do not perceive a need for changes to the marsh, will be more receptive to plans that call for fewer changes.
 Those that are concerned about some aspect of the present-day condition of the marsh, or who have identified restoration needs for the site, may be more interested in more intensive approaches to any mosquito problem.

 Basic environmental variables should be documented to support the scope of the project.
-Salt marshes in Suffolk County vary with regard to several ecological characteristics such as tidal amplitude, plant species present, salinity, and distribution of open water.
+Salt marshes in Suffolk County vary with regard to several ecological characteristics such as tidal amplitude, plant species present, presence of any listed species according to data sets maintained by the Natural Heritage Program, salinity, and distribution of open water.
 Surrounding land use and overall marsh morphology can also be key features.
 Off-shore water quality can also be an important determinant in deciding on the kind of water management approach for a particular marsh.
 Information on these variables should be collected, with the scope of the effort being appropriate to the most likely BMP to be selected.
-Construction of a major OMWM project should require more pre-project planning than the replacement-in-kind of a culvert.
+Construction of a major water management project should require more pre-project planning than the replacement-in-kind of a culvert.

 It is important that the overall health of the marsh be described.
 There are many ways this can be determined, including a monitoring scheme described as part of the Marsh Health report in the Long-Term Plan literature search (Book 9, Part 1) (see Table 1).
 The Natural Heritage Program has identified reference salt marshes across Long Island, to which proposed sites can be compared.
 The Long Island Wetlands Initiative has identified candidate sites for restoration, with justifications for the proposed action.
 The Long Island Sound Study and the Peconic Estuary Program have both set up guidelines identifying the kinds of projects that these planning efforts would likely support, and in some instances have identified specific locations for restoration projects.
 The Towns, the US Fish and Wildlife Service (USFWS), the National Park Service (NPS), and other major landowners of marshes have all generally considered the existing quality of their marshes, and have often considered how they might like to manage these settings if the opportunity arose.
 Therefore, it is clear that early consultations with interested parties will deliver benefits in terms of developing the soundest site-specific plan for a particular marsh project.
+The Wetlands Stewardship Committee will develop an overall definition of marsh health for the County, and projects will adhere to its principles once that guideline is developed.
+In addition, the Wetlands Stewardship Committee has been charged with developing a County-wide marsh management plan.
+It may be that this plan will be site-specific in nature, although it seems more likely to be more generic in approach.
+In any case, projects will conform to the County-wide, comprehensive plan, once it is developed.